-We’ve selected 8 amazing treehouse stays in South Africa for you to choose from …
+We’ve selected 8 best treehouse stays in South Africa for you

 Another honeymoon treehouse, this time on a working wine and fruit farm and spa in the foothills of the Saronsberg Mountains, just outside historic Tulbagh.
 This treehouse might not come with the calls of the wild, but it is set away from the other treehouses, creating an intimate hideaway – think rose petals and chocolates; breakfast delivered to your room.

 The honeymoon treehouse overlooks the watering hole on the farm (where wildebeest, zebra and springbok come to drink).
 But then every treehouse at Vindoux has a full en-suite bathroom and wide, private stoep overlooking orchards and mountains, from which to enjoy breakfast.
 Don’t forget to visit Moniki Chocolates just outside Tulbagh whilst you’re in the neighbourhood.